Tiross/browserify-tpl/README.md

 When using **Mustache**, because there is no compilation for this library, just get the content of file and loads as string.

-## Next (SOOON!)
+## Multiple Templates in file

-We will support multiples templates inside a require.
-Something like:
+This transform support multiple templates in single file.
+Example:

 ```html
 <!DOCTYPE html>